eclectic92/Popular-Movies-Part-2/README.md

 and reviews are available offline.

-If user in on a device with a minimum display width of greather than 600dp, a two-pane mode will be displayed with movie grid on the left and details on the right
+If user in on a device with a minimum display width of greather than 600dp, a two-pane mode will be displayed with movie grid on the left and details on the right.

 ###Screenshots